 You are classified as a matriculated student when you have provided Valencia College with all the required admission documents and are officially enrolled in classes.

-When you indicate on your Application for Admission, or as an update to your official records, that you are seeking a degree at Valencia (e.g. Associate in Arts, Associate in Science, Associate in Applied Science or Bachelor of Science), the college applies policies and procedures to help you achieve your goal.
+When you indicate on your Application for Admission, or as an update to your official records, that you are seeking a degree at Valencia College (e.g. Associate in Arts, Associate in Science, Bachelor of Arts, or Bachelor of Science), the College applies policies and procedures to help you achieve your goal.
 These policies and procedures are:

 - Entry testing as required.